 The cost of treatment tends to cost more each year due to advancements in veterinary medicine.
 Vets can do more for pets than ever before but it comes at a cost.

-In 2018, pet insurers paid out £785 million in claims - the highest figure on record.
-The Association of British Insurers (ABI) said the average veterinary fee claim hit a new peak of £793, while average claim pay-outs have increased by 75% in the last 10 years.
+In 2018, pet insurers paid out £785m in claims - the highest figure on record.
+The Association of British Insurers (ABI) said the average veterinary fee claim hit a new peak of £793, while average claim pay-outs have increased by 75% in the past 10 years.
 These figures clearly show the growing cost of pet insurance.

 Insurers continually review the claims customers make and look for patterns in the data to predict future claims.